restful-ma/rest-ruler/docs/rules/README.md

 * [A verb or verb phrase should be used for controller names](./implemented-rules/A-verb-or-verb-phrase-should-be-used-for-controller-names.md)

 ### Rule implementation and extension
 For each rule, a single Java class is created, which can be found in in this [dir](../../src/main/java/cli/rule/rules).
 It is just as easy to implement a new rule.
 For implementing a new rule, it is merely necessary to create a Java class in the folder just mentioned, which implements the [`IRestRule`](../../src/main/java/cli/rule/IRestRule.java) interface.
 Then, a constructor with an `isActive` boolean is needed.
 Now the rule is automatically recognized and listed in the CLI.
-This is the minimum that needs to be done to implement a new static rule.
+This is the minimum that needs to be done to implement a new rule.

 For a better user experience, the progress bar can be called from the [output class](../../src/main/java/cli/utility/Output.java).